Moonshine-IDE/MoonshineWebsite/docs/recaptcha/grails/index.md

 respond([status: 200, user:user, captcha: response])
 ```

-This makes our responses consistent and let's the Front End have a peak at the captcha response from Google.
+This makes our responses consistent and lets the Front End have a peek at the captcha response from Google.

 ###### Step 52
-For a reference this is the final version of the save method:
+For reference, this is the final version of the save method:

 ![](img/save-method-3.png)

 #### Summary
 That's it!
-We received the request at the Back End, validated the token, performed approprieate acction based on the result and returned our response to the Front End.
+We received the request at the Back End, validated the token, performed appropriate action based on the result, and returned our response to the Front End.

-Now the last thing to do is to test, test and test some more our Forn End and the Back End togeter.
+Now the last thing to do is to test, test, and test some more our Forn End and the Back End together.

 And to modify to suit your needs.